tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

 - **Poor responsiveness**
   - e.g. executing long-term tasks in GUI thread
   - can also be caused by poor lock management
-    - if a thread holds a lock for long time - for instance while iterating on a large collection and performing substantial work on each element - other threads that need to access that collection may have to wait long time
+    - if a thread holds a lock for a long time - for instance, while iterating on a large collection and performing substantial work on each element - other threads that need to access that collection may have to wait a long time
 - **Livelock**
   - when threads cannot make progress because they keep retrying an operation that will always fail